hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 and `eip:298` for Mainnet, Testnet, Previewnet, and devnet.
 The EIP155 number would be derived by the EVM `CHAINID` operation.

-Using this identifier, however, would misrepresent the level of compatability between Hedera and Ethereum chains.
-While Hedera does provide an EVM execution environment that is where the compatability ends.
+Using this identifier, however, would misrepresent the level of compatibility between Hedera and Ethereum chains.
+While Hedera does provide an EVM execution environment that is where the compatibility ends.
 First, Hedera uses the Edwards 25519 curve, and does not use the chain identifier as part of the signature ( which is the expressed purpose of EIP-155).
 Neither does it expose Ethereum standard JSON-RPC apis at this time.